VietDucNg/Metashape-photogrammetry/README.md

 <br />

 ## Code and version
-The tutorial not only  the main

-contains Python scripts for every steps

- designed for Metashape version 1.8.4.
-The scripts can be run using Python console in Metashape.
+The tutorial not only guide the main steps of photogrammetry in Metashape GUI, but there also are Python scripts for those steps to use in Metashape Python console.
+The scripts were designed for Metashape version 1.8.4.

 <br />